eneglia/Getting-Cleaning-Data/CodeBook.md

 ### ID variables
 * subject_id : 1 to 30 each representing a participant in the study
-* activity : the activity that the subject was doing at the time of the measurement *1 WALKING
+* activity : the activity that the subject was doing at the time of the measurement
+    * 1 WALKING
-   *2 WALKING_UPSTAIRS
+    * 2 WALKING_UPSTAIRS
-   *3 WALKING_DOWNSTAIRS
+    * 3 WALKING_DOWNSTAIRS
-   *4 SITTING
+    * 4 SITTING
-   *5 STANDING
+    * 5 STANDING
-   *6 LAYING
+    * 6 LAYING

 ### Measurement Variables
-See features_info.txt for complete description of measurements and statiscics calculated
+See features_info.txt for complete description of measurements and statistics calculated
 * Variables
    * tBodyAcc-XYZ
    * tGravityAcc-XYZ